D and DR Divisional News

 County Criminal Hearings that may be held via Zoom are:

-As a courtesy to attorneys, all other hearings other than those required in-person listed above who wish to appear via Zoom may do so.
-Prose defendants who are out of state or due to illness may request to appear via Zoom in writing for hearings other than the required in-person hearings listed above
+As a courtesy to attorneys, all other hearings other than those required in-person listed above who wish to appear via Zoom may do so unless there is an objection from the S. Prose defendants who are out of state or due to illness may request to appear via Zoom in writing for hearings other than the required in-person hearings listed above.

 Petitions to Expunge/Seal hearings may be held via Zoom, please be sure to file all required documents for Petitions to Expunge and/or Seal and pay the required fee.
 May be set Monday, Tuesday or Thursday at 9:30 a.m. and may be set without the permission of the JA.
 Please be sure to check our periodically updated Suspension Calendar when setting short motion hearings and file your notice of hearing with the Clerk of Court, with proper notice to all parties.
 Please be sure to file a copy of the Order for the Judge with the Clerk along with the petition or email it to the JA PRIOR TO THE HEARING.